Transient Phenomena in Electrical Power Systems

 4.2.
 Calculations of Transient Stability

 4.3.
-The Application of Analyzers, Models, and Computers to Power System Calculations
+The Application of Analysers, Models, and Computers to Power System Calculations

 4.4.
 Automatic Control of Power Systems by Means of Digital Computers